iamvitalyo/Aphrodite-AGI/readme.txt

 about math iis up, maybe if ouur computers iis 3 not binary, becouse 01 and space is 3, binary will be 1 and space, to make binary is also adaptive its not big numbers is percentage where we write someething to something we write locanical for example 70% lived people and not write death we use only numbers to 100, need to think about this its will be coridor of balance of ciircle and we can hhanle very big data, just idea.

+i sick but if will be not so weak i will try, i thinnk that energy from circle is from box, need to connect lamp and wait maybe one day wwill be light if no pentagram 5 days, if give to pentagram energy elecricciity maybe is CPU with build in AI, need to try becouse O love laconically and byy O nature not giive to us or give we must take iit simple like O, all make all ffrom books when many  years math in base wrong on 50%, iin collage physic teacher told that infinity engine not exiists to see all this stupidity need to try.

 Good luck, and dont forget to click "Star" button!